johnschriner/RU-Stress-Prediction/README.md

 This could skew the training as it gives more weigh to certain stress placement, and even provides exact copies in dev and test that the NN was trained on.<br>

 Nouns:<br>
+No known regularity.
+We know that nouns that end in -ism have the stress on the и́: эмпириомони́змом n.b.
+Empiriomonism (“Empiriomonizm”) is the fundamental philosophical work of Alexander Bogdanov, published by him in 1906 in St. Petersburg.
+The book is an attempt at a synthesis of Marxism and positivism.
+It was sharply criticized by the author's associates (Lenin and Plekhanov) for revisionism and subjective idealism.<br>

 ## Stresscodes